samiux/samiux.github.io/garland.md

 - Slightly larger than a credit card
 - 94.5mm (L) x 68mm (W) x 30mm (H)

-## MAIN COMPONENTS

-All are open source projects.

-- Suricata 7.0.1
-- Debian

 ## DEPLOYMENT

 The following is the recommended connection method of Garland.
 However, you can connect it behind router too.